 - Population sample frame: If primary data collection will be undertaken in a needs assessment, population figures from proGres can be used as the basis for calculating survey samples.

 - Additional needs assessment data: Additional questions asked at registration, for example, with regard to a refugee’s living situation, may be directly relevant to needs assessments.
 This data can be collated, analysed and incorporated into a needs assessment analysis.

 2 For more on registration data in needs assessments, see UNHCR’s Needs Assessment Handbook

-UNHCR’s Data Port is a corporate tool which uses data collected through PRIMES tools to generate reports, statistics and trends analysis and monitoring based on global aggregate data.
-The Data Port was developed to maximize the potential of the data collected and contribute to global data analysis on displacement.
-The Data Port can be used by UNHCR and Partner Users of PRIMES tools.
-The tool is simple enough to be used by regular users and not exclusively technical users.
-The tool will eventually be accessible to persons of concern as well as others looking for statistics on forced displacement.
+UNHCR’s Dataport is a ‘smart’ inventory of UNHCR’s current population information with real-time connectivity to proGres v4.
+The Dataport draws from proGres v4 to organize data according to operational needs, for example, generating real-time statistics, reports, dashboards and trends analysis with the help of indicators and attributes that cover all thematic, sectoral and case management areas.
+The Dataport was developed to maximize the potential of the data collected and contribute to global data analysis on displacement.
+It can be used by UNHCR and Partner Users of PRIMES tools, and will eventually be accessible to persons of concern as well as others looking for statistics on forced displacement.